-By 1965, the city of Charlotte had carefully cultivated an image as a progressive city that had not been touched by the eruptions of violence that had fractured the South in the past turbulent decade.
-Mayor Stan Brookshire and the white power structure had worked with moderate black leaders like Fred Alexander to take slow and measured steps to peaceful change.
+By 1965, the city of Charlotte had carefully cultivated an image as a progressive city that had not been marred by the violence that had fractured the South in the previously turbulent decade.
+Mayor Stan Brookshire and the white power structure had worked with moderate black leaders like Fred Alexander to take slow and measured steps towards peaceful change.
 In the eight years since Dorothy Counts was spit on and ultimately driven out as she tried to integrate Harding High School, Charlotte had stayed out of the national headlines of race relations.
 There was anger and resentment bubbling under the surface of this façade of peaceful coexistence, however, that would literally explode in November of that year.

 In the early morning hours of November 22, 1965, on the second anniversary of the assassination of President John F. Kennedy in Dallas, a coordinated bombing attack was carried out on the homes of four civil rights leaders in the Historic West End area.
 The houses bombed were those of Reginald Hawkins at 1703 Madison Ave in McCrorey Heights, City Councilman Fred Alexander at 2140 Senior Drive and his brother Kelly, President of the state NAACP, at 2128 Senior Drive in University Park, and civil rights lawyer Julius Chambers at 3208 Dawnshire Drive in the Northwood Estates neighborhood.
 No injuries were reported even the families, including the children of Kelly Alexander and his wife, were home asleep at the time.